7 Steps to Make your Webste HIPAA-Compliant

 - The email provider takes care of backups.

-- Deleted messages will expire from backups after a while (get a signed statement saying this from them, if you like).
+- Deleted messages will expire from backups after a predetermined period.

-- Keep copies of encrypted messages on the server instead of downloading them, so you are responsible for backups and storing them in a central location.
+- Copies of encrypted messages are kept on the server instead of downloaded, so you are responsible for backups and storing them in a central location.